yangzf-1023/MAtCha/README.md

 # MAtCha Gaussians: Atlas of Charts for High-Quality Geometry and Photorealism From Sparse Views

-Official PyTorch implementation of MAtCha Gaussians: Atlas of Charts for High-Quality Geometry and Photorealism From Sparse Views.
+Official PyTorch implementation of MAtCha Gaussians: Atlas of Charts for High-Quality Geometry and Photorealism From Sparse Views.<br>

-We will release the code soon, please stay tuned!
+We will release the code soon, so please stay tuned!